The best free video editing software brings Hollywood-style post-production polish to creatives on a budget.

 Read our full Lightworks review

-Like Lightworks, Hitfilm Express is free-to-use video editing sofware that aims to make a professional editing experience available to everyone.
+Like Lightworks, Hitfilm Express is free video editing software that aims to make a professional editing experience available to everyone.
 With this software package, it’s easy to adjust color balance, trim clips, and export your projects in different video formats.